 "PFOA-Free" Does Not Mean PFAS-Free

 Many air fryer brands advertise "PFOA-free" coatings as if this makes them safe.
 PFOA is just one chemical in the PFAS family of over 12,000 compounds.
 A PTFE-coated air fryer basket can be technically "PFOA-free" while still containing PTFE itself (a PFAS compound) and other replacement chemicals like GenX that carry similar health concerns.
 Always look for "PFAS-free" or "PTFE-free" — not just "PFOA-free."
-Better yet, choose ceramic or stainless steel and avoid the issue entirely.
+Better yet, choose ceramic, stainless steel, or cast iron and avoid the issue entirely.
 For more on how these marketing claims mislead consumers, see the non-toxic baking sheets guide.

 Want the Full Kitchen Protection Guide?